ocaml-gospel/gospel/docs/docs/language/type-specifications.md

 Type annotations may also contain invariants that hold at every function's entry and exit point that manipulates their values.
-Formulae expressing these properties may be added after the `invariant` keyword:
+Formulae expressing these properties may be added after the `invariant` keyword.
+The `with` keyword introduces a name for a value of the type being specified:

 ```ocaml {4}
 type 'a t